GabeScott/standard-works-vault/General Conference/1995 October - A Living Network.md

 # A Living Network

-*By By Chieko N. Okazaki - First Counselor in the Relief Society General Presidency*
+By Chieko N. Okazaki - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 1995 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1995/10/a-living-network?lang=eng)

 My dear sisters, aloha!
-As we share thoughts tonight on strengthening every family, I want to talk about how Relief Society can help accomplish that goal by weaving us together in a strong sisterhood.
+As we share thoughts tonight on strengthening *every* family, I want to talk about how Relief Society can help accomplish that goal by weaving us together in a strong sisterhood.

 This is a net, a fisherman’s net that my father, Kanenori Nishimura, made in Hawaii many years ago.
 It has been mine since he died thirty years ago, and I have cherished it for his sake.
 For me, that moment of casting the net is a supremely beautiful one.
 I loved seeing my father standing on a rocky point on the beach, the net close-gathered in his hands, then with a strong, graceful gesture, like a dancer, flinging the net up and out.
 It would unfold in flight, opening like a fan or an umbrella, then fall over the fish that were darting like silver arrows through the surf.
 The lead sinkers around the edge of the net would make it sink gently to the bottom, completely enclosing the fish.